 In this context, higher education institutions have taken on the task of renewing academic content and teaching methods.
 They may be located in the United States, South Africa, Egypt, France, United Kingdom or Switzerland: they share the same commitment to sustainability both in what they taught and how they taught it.
 Because societal changes will not happen until individual behaviors have not either deeply shifted: students now reclaim an education that teaches to live and learn at a single pace.

 But what does this concretely mean in terms of pedagogical environment and content?
 Even if their objective is comparable, these institutions work in very different ways from each other.
-They are deeply context dependent, and each of them carries, consciously or not, the legacy of the wider education system.
+They are deeply context-dependent, and each of them carries, consciously or not, the legacy of the wider education system.

-In this context, our program will review these committed and already functioning initiatives around the world, in order to design a conceptual framework that addresses the definition an eco-campus.
-It will examine their characteristics, in terms of academic contents and pedagogical methods.
+In this context, our program will review these committed and already functioning initiatives around the world, in order to design a conceptual framework that addresses the definition of an eco-campus.
+It will examine their characteristics, in terms of academic content and pedagogical methods.
 Drawing from the fields of education sciences and psychology, It will assess their articulation of social and environmental justice issues with economic requirements, in the footsteps of the Paris Agreement and the Sustainable Development Goals.
 We will also study their relationship with local and global contexts, and their taking on the historical and social legacies carried on the national education system.

 The concern for implementing social and environmental justice at the university level is growing as well among the network of Jesuit universities (International Association of Jesuit Universities) around the world.
-In 2021, the Vatican Dicastery for Promoting Integral Human Development is launching a projet seeking to invite communities from all around the world to make a 7-year Journey toward Integral Ecology, inspired by the message of Pope Francis’ 2016 encyclical Laudato Sì.
-The GEJP will part part of this journey, by participating in the definition of Laudato Sì Goals dedicated to universities and higher education system.
+In 2021, the Vatican Dicastery for Promoting Integral Human Development is launching a project seeking to invite communities from all around the world to make a 7-year Journey toward Integral Ecology, inspired by the message of Pope Francis’ 2016 encyclical Laudato Sì.
+The GEJP will be part of this journey, by participating in the definition of Laudato Sì Goals dedicated to universities and the higher education system.

 The Observatory’s ambition is to identify and bring together initiatives at different levels around higher education.
-This platform will allow all parties to know which institutions can be considered as eco-campuses.
+This platform will allow all parties to know which institutions can be considered eco-campuses.
 It will also serve to share their good practices concerning higher education, and will become an academic and practical place of reference for the ecological transition of campuses.